javiiervm/GitManager/README.md

 * **Token Management Mode**: Manage tokens even when not inside a git repository.

 ## Security
-Tokens are stored in a JSON file in your home directory under `.scripts/.safe/` (you can change this route to what you want), and they are only used for authenticated git operations and are not shared elsewhere.
+Tokens are stored in a JSON file for authenticated git operations and are not shared elsewhere.

+> [!IMPORTANT]
+> Tokens are stored by default in the route:
+> ```bash
+> ~/.scripts/.safe/.gitmanager_tokens.json
+> ```
+> Make sure to create all this folders or change the route to an existing one!

 ## Requirements
 * Python 3.10 or newer *(Program has been tested with Python 3.13)*